MostafaHasanen/Psychic_Detective/README.md

 FED code: the facial emotion detection model code creation with datasets used

 Flask API: the flask code with the h5 saved model used for VED model

+Android Application working with all models combined in Master branch